Changissnz/nu_merchant_principal/README.md

 of Agent A to pass by to disturb its balance.
-The sophisticated S also "evolves" its structural composition and operational mechanisms in tandem, so that Agent A's improvements would be at least matched by its "evolution" if not outright overpowered by them.
+The sophisticated S also "evolves" its structural composition and operational mechanisms in tandem, so that Agent A's improvements would be at least matched by their "evolution" if not outright overpowered.
 Also note that in this elaboration of adversarial Agent A against the sophisticated S, Agent A does not "discover" the structural composition of S in one span of activity.